 Examples of fruits to include are:

 Soups are an excellent way to add vegetables and protein-rich foods to the diet.
-Examples of soup options to try include:
+They are also an easy way to incorporate

-A bean medley can make an excellent, protein-packed side dish or main meal.
+A bean medley can make an excellent protein-packed side dish or main meal.

 Another dinner option for an anti-inflammatory diet is to create a delicious stir-fry.
 This can include a variety of proteins and vegetables in addition to rice or noodles.